Toggle content / View photos

 Afternoon Treats

-Residents can enjoy our selection of loose leaf tea, herbal infusions, homemade cakes, chocolate brownies which can be enjoyed in the hall, drawing room, in your room or, weather permitting, out in the garden.
+Residents can enjoy our selection of loose leaf tea, herbal infusions, homemade cakes which can be enjoyed in the hall, drawing room or, weather permitting, out in the garden.